nadd835/TutorialTemplate/README.md

 ### Setup

-1. Add `TutorialController` to a manager GameObject
+1. Add `TutorialController` to a canvas GameObject
 2. Create child GameObjects for each tutorial sequence
 3. Attach `SequenceController` to each sequence
 4. Add `SequenceStep` to each step objects inside `SequenceController`